How to hire an eCommerce pod that owns the storefront, the integrations, and the on-call rotation

 CRO and UX engineer (when conversion is the goal)

 Sits between the merch team and the engineers.
-Runs the funnel teardowns, the Baymard-checklist UX reviews, the test-plan sequencing (we will not start with an A/B test until the funnel is stable enough to learn from), and the post-launch readouts that convert "we shipped a feature" into "we moved a number".
-Optional on the focused pod, full-time on most full-program engagements.
+Runs the funnel teardowns, the Baymard-checklist UX reviews, the test-plan sequencing (we will not start with an A/B test until the funnel is stable enough to learn from), and the post-launch readouts that convert "we shipped a feature" into "we moved a number."
+We kill roughly one in three test proposals at the planning stage because the projected sample never reaches the minimum detectable effect worth acting on.

 If your stack leans on a specific framework, we blend specialists from our React development team, Next.js development team, or back-end development team bench into the pod, so headless and integration decisions are made by people who have lived with the consequences.